Data Availability Policy

 It is the policy of the American Economic Association to publish papers only if the data used in the analysis are clearly and precisely documented and are readily available to any researcher for purposes of replication.

-Authors of accepted papers that contain empirical work, simulations, or experimental work must provide to the Review, prior to publication, the data, programs, and other details of the computations sufficient to permit replication.
+Authors of accepted papers that contain empirical work, simulations, or experimental work must provide, prior to publication, the data, programs, and other details of the computations sufficient to permit replication.
 These will be posted on the AEA website.
 The Editor should be notified at the time of submission if the data used in a paper are proprietary or if, for some other reason, the requirements above cannot be met.

 As soon as possible after acceptance, authors are expected to send their data, programs, and sufficient details to permit replication, in electronic form, to the AEA Publications office.

 - Email: Please send the files via email, and include the manuscript number in the subject line of the email.

 Journal of Economic Literature: email@example.com

 AEJ: Macroeconomics: email@example.com

 - File Names: Please label your files before emailing them.
 Each file name should contain the manuscript number and clearly indicate if the file is a “manuscript,” “data,” “appendix,” “figures,” or “additional materials.”
 Please use underscores instead of spaces when creating file names

 - File Format: Appendices and manuscripts may be sent in PDF format (for example, 20030002_appendix.pdf or 2002002_finalpaper.pdf).